 - Click your username in the upper right and navigate to Settings > Payments > Setup Payment Gateway.

-- Select Verifi from the Gateway Type drop-down list.
+- On the Configure Gateway Instance tab, select Verifi from the Gateway Type drop-down list.

 - Click Create Gateway.